How Fatherhood Changes You

 What This Chapter Taught Me

-• Children do not need perfection as much as they need presence, patience, honesty, and consistency.
+Children do not need perfection as much as they need presence, patience, honesty, consistency, and repair.
+They need someone willing to grow in front of them without making them responsible for that growth.

 A reflection on why showing up consistently matters more than perfection.